iambrj/notes/fundamentals-of-ethics.md

 - Euthyphro argument : God's judgement does not make a neutral action into an immoral one, it is something about the action itself that God recognizes and thus declares it immoral

+# Natural Law

+- Natural law theory : actions are right if they are natural and wrong if they are unnatural.
+People are good or bad to the extent that they fulfill their nature
+- Promises of natural law theory
+    1. It explains how moral standards should depend on something other than human opinion
+    2. It easily explains why morality is specially suited for human beings (and not animals etc since it is not their nature)
+    3. It has a clear account of origins of morality
+    4. It solves the problem of "how to gain moral knowledge"
+- Natural law theory lets one derive how we ought to be, from how we are
+- The ultimate origins of our impulses are irrelevant to the morality of our actions

+# Kantian: Fairness and Justice